sanger-tol/genomeassembly/README.md

 @mahesh-panchal for nextflow implementation of the purging pipeline, code review and valuable suggestions to the nf-core modules implementation.

+@gq1 for the code review and valuable suggestions.

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).